timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

-Fortunately, time-series data means that nearly all INSERTs and UPDATEs have a recent timestamp, so the invalidation engine does not materialize all the data, but to a set point in time called the materialization threshold.
-This threshold is set so that the vast majority of INSERTs contain more recent timestamps.
+Fortunately, time-series data means that nearly all INSERTs and UPDATEs have a recent timestamp, so the invalidation engine does not materialize all the data, but to a set point in time called the materialization threshold, or watermark.
+The watermark is set so that the vast majority of INSERTs contain more recent timestamps.
 These data points have never been materialized by the continuous aggregate, so there is no additional work needed to notify the continuous aggregate that they have been added.
 When the materializer next runs, it is responsible for determining how much new data can be materialized without invalidating the continuous aggregate.
-It then materializes the more recent data and moves the materialization threshold forward in time.
-This ensures that the threshold lags behind the point-in-time where data changes are common, and that most INSERTs do not require any extra writes.
+It then materializes the more recent data and moves the watermark forward in time.
+This ensures that the watermark lags behind the point-in-time where data changes are common, and that most INSERTs do not require any extra writes.

-When data older than the invalidation threshold is changed, the maximum and minimum timestamps of the changed rows is logged, and the values are used to determine which rows in the aggregation table need to be recalculated.
-This logging does cause some write load, but because the threshold lags behind the area of data that is currently changing, the writes are small and rare.
+When data older than the watermark is changed, the maximum and minimum timestamps of the changed rows is logged, and the values are used to determine which rows in the aggregation table need to be recalculated.
+This logging does cause some write load, but because the watermark lags behind the area of data that is currently changing, the writes are small and rare.

+### Refresh policy

+Continuous aggregates can have a range of different refresh policies.
+It is generally best to set an automated refresh policy to keep your continuous aggregate updated in the background.
+For more information about refresh policies, see the [refresh policy][refresh-policy] section.

 ## Continuous aggregates on continuous aggregates